 When you take this approach to branding, the customers will come.

-If you want to learn more about how to monetize your personal brand, then check out our new Personal Branding & Influencer Marketing online course and enroll today.
+If you want to learn more about how to monetize your personal brand, then check out our new personal branding training course and enroll today.